Medical Policy: 02.01.57

 This study had several limitations, including non-randomized design, lack of blinding, lack of complete information on a substantial number of patients in the study, and lack of a systematic method for diagnosing lymphedema in the control group.
 The authors reported a significantly lower rate of clinical lymphedema in patients who were managed with bioimpedance analysis (BIA) and who received treatment for subclinical lymphedema.
 Additional studies to confirm these findings are needed, especially RCTs and trials that include an alternative method for early or subclinical lymphedema detection.

-The evidence for bioimpedance devices in individuals who have known or suspected lymphedema includes several prospective studies on diagnostic accuracy and a controlled observational study evaluating clinical utility.
-Recent diagnostic accuracy studies found a poor correlation between bioimpedance analysis and the reference standard (volume displacement or circumferential measurement).
-There are no randomized controlled trials evaluating the clinical utility of bioimpedance devices in the management of patients with lymphedema or at high risk of developing lymphedema.
-The single prospective comparative study found a significantly lower rate of clinical lymphedema in patients managed with bioimpedance devices.
-Limitations of this study include the retrospective design, lack of randomized or blinding, and lack of systematic method of detecting early or subclinical lymphedema in the control group.
+The evidence for bioimpedance devices in individuals who have known or suspected lymphedema includes a technology assessment by AHRQ (Agency for Healthcare Research and Quality), several prospective studies, retrospective studies and one randomizsed controlled trial (RCT).
+There were no randomized controlled trials (RCTs) evaluating the clinical utility of bioimpedance devices in the management of patients with lymphedema or at high risk of developing lymphedema.
+While some of the studies show promise in patients managed with bioimpedance devices, the lack of randomized controlled trials (RCTs) provides limited data demonstrating the impact of this test (bioimpedance) on clinical outcomes (clinical utility).
+Based on the current scientific evidence and because the impact on net health outcome is unknown, use of this testing in the diagnosis or management or patients with known or suspected lymphedema, or to detect subclinical lymphedema is considered investigational.
 The evidence is insufficient to determine the effects of this technology on net health outcomes.

 In 2015, MoistureMeterD was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process to aid informing a clinical judgement of unilateral lymphedema in women.
 It is not intended to diagnose or predict lymphedema.
 It is a tool to assist in the clinical assessment of lymphedema by a medical provider.

-Devices using bioimpedance (bioelectrical impedance spectroscopy) are considered investigational for use in the diagnosis, surveillance or treatment of patients with lymphedema including use in subclinical secondary lymphedma.
+Devices using bioimpedance (bioelectrical impedance spectroscopy) are considered investigational for use in the diagnosis, surveillance or treatment of patients with lymphedema including use in subclinical secondary lymphedma because their effectiveness for thesse indications has not been published.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.